gswallow/kubernetes-talk/README.md

 Switch between k8s clusters by using the `kubectl config use-context` command:

-    kubectl config use-context k8s.gregonaws.net
+    kubectl config use-context k8s.$public_domain

 ## Launching a cluster

 There are two [network topologies](https://github.com/kubernetes/kops/blob/master/docs/topology.md): public and private.
 We will launch a private kubernetes cluster, meaning that all of the nodes -- masters and minions -- will be located within private subnets.
 Kubernetes will create an ELB that provides access to the API server and a bastion SSH host, if configured.
 This is the most secure way to create your own kubernetes cluster.

 We will demonstrate how to launch a cluster [within our own VPC](https://github.com/kubernetes/kops/blob/master/docs/run_in_existing_vpc.md).
-Currently there's a bug in kops 1.6.x where it ignores the tags it's supposed to use to identify shared subnets, so we'll work around that:
+Currently there's a bug in kops 1.6.x where it ignores the tags it's supposed to use to identify shared subnets, so we'll work around that.

+Remember to create the NS records delegating k8s.$public_domain to different nameservers:

+    bundle exec ./create-ns-records.rb
-    cd k8s && eval $(./kcc.sh)
+    cd ../k8s && eval $(./kcc.sh)
     bundle exec ./get-subnets.rb

 Copy the output of `get-subnets.rb`, and then run:

-    kops edit cluster k8s.gregonaws.net
+    kops edit cluster k8s.$public_domain

+Optionally, add the contents of the "bugfix" file, after "etcdClusters," in the in-memory copy of the cluster maniftest.
+This enables an alpha version of the batch API, which is required to run cron jobs.
+See [https://github.com/kubernetes/kops/issues/618](https://github.com/kubernetes/kops/issues/618).

 Replace the contents of the "subnets" key with the output from `get-subnets.rb`.

 `kcc.sh` is simply a wrapper around `kops create cluster`.
 The `kops create cluster` command will lay out a cluster in the S3 bucket.
 In order to actually create the resources comprising the cluster, we need to run the `kops update cluster` command:

-    kops update cluster k8s.gregonaws.net --yes
+    kops update cluster k8s.$public_domain --yes

 This command will actually provision the resources and bootstrap each node.